NetInfoF Framework: Measuring and Exploiting Network Usable Information: Synthetic Datasets for Sanity Checks

 There are $3$ scenarios of node features $\mathbf{X}$: \begin{compactenum} \item \textbf{Random}: the node features are random, with no correlation with the existence of edges. \item \textbf{Global}: all dimensions of the node features are correlated with the existence of edges. \item \textbf{Local}: only a subset of dimensions of the node features are correlated with the existence of edges, where there is no overlapping between the subsets of node groups. \end{compactenum} There are $2$ scenarios of graph structure $\mathbf{A}$: \begin{compactenum} \item \textbf{Diagonal}: the nodes and their neighbors are in the same group. \item \textbf{Off-Diagonal}: the nodes and their neighbors are in two different groups. \end{compactenum}

 \textbf{Observations.} In Table~\ref{table:exprlp_syn}, \method receives the highest average rank among all GNN baselines, and is the only method that can handle all scenarios.
-While GNNs have worse performance when $\mathbf{X}$ is either random or local, \textsc{SlimG}, a linear GNN, can not handle the cases with off-diagonal $\mathbf{A}$.
+While GNNs have worse performance when $\mathbf{X}$ is either random or local, \textsc{SlimG}, a linear GNN, cannot handle cases with off-diagonal $\mathbf{A}$.

 \textbf{Would a GNN work?} Fig.~\ref{fig:accnis_syn_lp} shows that \score is highly correlated with test Hits@$100$, with high $R^{2}$ values, where each point denotes a component of embeddings from each split of synthetic datasets.
 In Appx.~\ref{app:lp_sc}, Table~\ref{table:exprlp_syn_info} reports \score and test performance of each component.
 By measuring their \score, \analysis tells when propagating features through structure contains less information than using features or structure itself.
-For example, in the scenarios that the node features are useless (the first two scenarios in Table~\ref{table:exprlp_syn_info}), \analysis spots that $\mathbf{F}$ (i.e., $g(\mathbf{X})$) provides little NUI to the task, and thus the propagated embeddings $\mathbf{P}$ and $\mathbf{S}$ have less NUI than the structural embeddings $\mathbf{U}$ and $\mathbf{R}$.
-This indicates that training GNNs is less likely to get better performance than only utilizing the information from the graph structure, which correctly matches the test performance in Table~\ref{table:exprlp_syn_info}.
+For example, in scenarios where node features are useless (the first two scenarios in Table~\ref{table:exprlp_syn_info}), \analysis spots that $\mathbf{F}$ (i.e., $g(\mathbf{X})$) provides little NUI to the task, and thus the propagated embeddings $\mathbf{P}$ and $\mathbf{S}$ have less NUI than the structural embeddings $\mathbf{U}$ and $\mathbf{R}$.
+This indicates that training GNNs is less likely to have a better performance than only utilizing the information from the graph structure, which correctly matches the test performance in Table~\ref{table:exprlp_syn_info}.